nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

   * 4a2.
 System prompt admin to key in information again.
   * 4a3.
 Admin key in information again.

-    Repeat 4a1 to 4a3 until Admin key in the right information
+    Repeat 4a1 to 4a3 until Admin key in the right information.
   * 4a4.
-System adds the student and display success status Use case ends.
+System adds the student and display success status

+  Use case ends.

 * 5a.
 Payment of the student has already being marked.
   * 5a1.
 System returns a message on payment of student being marked already.